despresc/pandoc-metaparsing/README.md

 -- Used in symbol and symbolFrom for that reason.
 ```

+## Errors

+The basic error returned by most parsers is a `MetaExpectGotError e ms`,
+consisting of a set `e :: Expectation` of expected values and a `ms :: Maybe
+String` representing what was received.
+The behaviour of `<|>` and the monoid
+instance of `MetaError` is to combine the `Expectation` of two errors if
+possible, otherwise preferring more immediate and informative errors.

+The field parsing functions like `field k` and `(k .!)` automatically catch errors
+thrown by their parsers and wrap them in a `MetaWhenParseError k`, adding some
+positional information to errors that is used by `simpleErrorShow`.

 ## Note on Char, String, and other list instances

 In the instance for `Char` we parse exactly the input `MetaString [x]` as `x ::